 So, what is new?
 The next sections will give you an overview of the biggest changes.
 If you want more details, you can find them here: https://github.com/FirelyTeam/firely-net-sdk/wiki/Breaking-changes-in-2.0

 HttpClient, providing more flexibility to customize and manipulate the HTTP traffic.
 It also has better support for newer TLS versions.
-Special thanks goes to our community members Brad Barnich and Devereux Henley who provided most of the code to get this task done.
+Special thanks to Brad Barnich and Devereux Henley, our community members, who provided most of the code to get this task done.

 We have made this a drop-in replacement: when you are using the

 FhirClient, you will be using this new implementation in 2.0.
 The interface has only slightly changed and, if you run into problems, the older client based on

 HttpWebRequest is still available (keep in mind that it is now called LegacyFhirClient (marked

 [Obsolete])).
 It is strongly recommended to use the new FhirClient implementation!

 When HL7 initially released the DSTU2 version of FHIR, a lot of the data models and functionality had changed.
 Therefore we decided to ship two separate versions of the Firely .NET SDK, both being more or less identical copies but each supporting only one version.